top of page

 002A6759.jpg

 Otto is by my FTCh Astraglen Hail.
-He has huge potential, is very fast like his father with loads of drive (in fact I think he’s got two jet engines!).
+He is very fast like his father with loads of drive (in fact I think he’s got two jet engines!).
 His pedigree is full of Field Trial Champions!

 He has a lovely temperament.
 Athletic, medium size and build, and a nice friendly character.

-In 2022, Otto was again selected for the England Gundog Team for the International Team Tests at the Scottish and English Game Fairs.
-The England Team won the Scottish Game Fair and Otto won the Top Retriever trophy at the Home International at the 2022 Game Fair.
+Otto was the top dog at the Home International Ragley Hall Game Fair in 2022 .
 This is a hugely prestigious award, with the best dogs in the UK competing, so I'm immensely proud of him!

 In 2022 Otto won his third Open Field Trial and was made up to a Field Trial Champion and qualified for the Retriever Championship.

-I'm very proud that the England team won the Skinner's World Cup against 14 teams of the top retrievers in Europe!
+In 2023 Otto was a member of the England team that won the Skinner's World Cup against 14 teams of the top retrievers in Europe!

 You can read Otto's health information on the Kennel Club health test results finder, and you can read his pedigree below.